weinsteinjack/AG-AISOFTDEV/README.md

 * **Environment Setup Guide** – Step-by-step environment bootstrap with troubleshooting tips for common installation issues.
 * **Artifacts Guide** – Deep dive on `utils.artifacts`, directory overrides, and security guarantees.
-* **Docker Guide** – Conceptual and hands-on introduction to containerising the FastAPI projects you assemble in the labs.
+* **Docker Guide** – Conceptual and hands-on introduction to containerizing the FastAPI projects you assemble in the labs.
 * **Deployment Guide (Onboarding Tool)** – Blueprint for stitching the Day 1–Day 7 artifacts into a full-stack onboarding assistant, including container choices and wiring diagrams.
 * **React Components Viewing Guide** – Zero-build workflow for rendering JSX snippets generated during the front-end labs.
 * **Productionizing Utils** – Environment variables, rate limiting, logging, and retry configuration for taking the helper library beyond notebooks.

-Each document has been refreshed to match the utilities and lab artefacts in this repository.
+Each document has been refreshed to match the utilities and lab artifacts in this repository.
 Start there whenever you need deeper context or run into an edge case during class.

 ---